 BSK Singapore is modeled after the London version, industrial design, British European menu using seasonal produce.

 Our table of four were seated facing the partition.
-Not a conductive arrangement.
-Though service was professional and prompt.
+Not the most conducive arrangement, though service was professional and prompt.

 The menu boosts a selection of cold starters, hot starters, salads, mains, grills and desserts.